 Refresh rates are also important if you plan to watch 3-D content.
 A higher refresh rate allows the television to display the different sets of images necessary to create the illusion of depth.
 One method of showing 3-D content involves displaying alternating sets of images.
 A special pair of 3-D glasses synchronizes with the television set, allowing each eye to see only one set of images at a time.
 Your brain assembles the two sets of images into a single image that appears to have the dimension of depth.
 Several television sets on the market today are capable of using this 3-D technology.

 When shopping for an LCD HDTV, keep an eye out for refresh rates.
 An HDTV from a trusted manufacturer should provide a smooth picture with a refresh rate of at least 120 hertz.

-Learn more about high-definition television by following the links on the next page.
+Learn more about high-definition television by following the links below.

 - Maxwell, Adrienne.
 "Explaining an HDTV's Refresh Rate."
 HDTVetc.
 (July 30, 2009) http://www.hdtvetc.com/education/explaining-an-hdtvs-refresh-rate.php

 - ProjectorPeople.com.
 "3:2 Pulldown Explained."
 (Aug 3, 2009) http://www.projectorpeople.com/resources/pulldown.asp